rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 You get a default profile when you install LXD, and this profile cannot be removed or modified.
 That said, you can use the default profile to create new profiles to use with your containers.

-If you look at our container listing you will notice that the IP address in each case is assigned from the bridged interface.
+If you look at our container listing, you will notice that the IP address in each case is assigned from the bridged interface.
 In a production environment, you may want to use something else.
 This might be a DHCP assigned address from your LAN interface or even a statically assigned address from your WAN.

-If you configure your LXD server with two interfaces, and assign each an IP on your WAN and LAN, then it is possible to assign your containers IP addresses based on which interface the container needs to be facing.
+If you configure your LXD server with two interfaces and assign each an IP on your WAN and LAN, then it is possible to assign your containers IP addresses based on which interface the container needs to be facing.

 As of version 9.0 of Rocky Linux (and really any bug for bug copy of Red Hat Enterprise Linux) the method for assigning IP addresses statically or dynamically using the profiles below, is broken out of the gate.